Ibandronic acid Accord

 How is Ibandronic acid Accord used?

-In the prevention of skeletal events in patients with breast cancer and bone metastases, Ibandronic acid Accord is given as a 6 mg infusion lasting at least 15 minutes every three to four weeks.
+In the prevention of skeletal events in patients with breast cancer and bone metastases, Ibandronic acid Accord is given into a vein as a 6 mg infusion lasting at least 15 minutes every three to four weeks.
 Patients with moderate or severe kidney problems should receive Ibandronic acid Accord infusions at a lower dose over an hour.

 For the treatment of osteoporosis, Ibandronic acid Accord is given as an injection into a vein once every three months.
 Patients should also take vitamin D and calcium supplements.